 Elizabeth Schaeffer Brown

-Elizabeth is a Board Member of the Digital Citizen Fund.
-She is a co-founder of Uncommon Union, a technology and multimedia communications firm providing services for clients working in economic development, international justice, and human rights.
+Elizabeth Brown is a co-founder of Uncommon Union, a technology and multimedia communications firm providing services for clients working in economic development, international justice, and human rights.

 Elizabeth has pioneered integrated business and communications models which balance commercial tactics and meaningful community engagement.
 She has worked extensively in Haiti and the Middle East.
 She spearheaded the global campaign which was instrumental in the rise of the 2018 Nobel Peace Prize winner.

-Kimberley Chongyon Motley is a Board Member of the Digital Citizen Fund.
-She is an international human rights and civil rights attorney from Milwaukee, Wisconsin.
+Kimberley Chongyon Motley is an international human rights and civil rights attorney from Milwaukee, Wisconsin.

 Motley is the first foreign attorney to practice in Afghanistan since 2008 and is considered one of the most effective International Human Rights Attorneys and Defense Attorneys operating in Afghanistan.